distractedm1nd/prism/README.md

 1. Download Redis from [Redis Download Page](https://redis.io/download/).
 2. Follow the installation instructions for your operating system.

-You don't have to start redis on your own, Deimos is doing that job for you.
+You don't have to start redis on your own, Prism is doing that job for you.

 ### Install Celestia